Your website needs to be fast, really fast.

 According to research published by Google, the average mobile website takes 22 seconds to load, but 53% of visitors will leave a page if it takes longer than three seconds to load!
 From their page (bounce in this context means leaving the website):

 Multiple studies confirm the importance of fast-loading websites on profits.
-This page suggests that slow-loading websites cost retailers £1.73bn in lost sales each year.
+This page suggests that slow-loading websites cost retailers billions of pounds in lost sales each year.
 DoubleClick have published a comprehensive PDF on the subject which is worth reading.